ManimCommunity/manim/docs/source/guides/deep_dive.rst

 does not depend on rendering, which is the same guarantee :meth:`~.Manager.evaluate` relies on.

+The two cases differ for sound.
+A reused segment still occupies its span in the artifact, so :meth:`~.Scene.add_sound` behaves exactly as in a full render and a re-rendered scene keeps its audio.
+An excluded play is absent from the artifact, whose timeline then covers only part of the scene; sound is placed at scene time, so those requests are dropped rather than positioned wrongly.
+Use a full render to audition audio.

 Whatever the case, the clock follows one rule:

    Every play advances the clock by the duration of the frames a full render would